isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 By not using concept checking for properties of a template argument that is not considered essential, we delay checking until instantiation time.
 We consider this a worthwhile tradeoff.

+Note that using non-local, non-dependent names (such as `debug` and `cerr`) also introduce context dependencies that may lead to "mysterious" errors.

 ##### Note